stanford-oval/cs224v-fall2022/hw2/instructions/part-1.md

 ./install.sh
 ```

 Since both the synthesis and training take a long time to finish, we **highly recommend** running everything using a terminal multiplexer such as [screen](https://www.gnu.org/software/screen/) and [tmux](https://github.com/tmux/tmux/wiki) to avoid potential lost of progress due to disconnction.
-A cheatsheet for use them can be found [here](./multiplexers.md).
+A cheatsheet on these topics can be found [here](./multiplexers.md).

-## Data synthesis
-Our first step is to pick a domain and use Genie to synthesize training data for it.
-We will also convert [CSQA dataset](https://amritasaha1812.github.io/CSQA/) partially for few-shot training and validation.
+## Prepare training data for a domain of your choice.

+The input to the semantic parser is a natural language utterance, and the output is a formal representation of the sentence in the ThingTalk language.
+Thus, the training data set consists of pairs of natural language utterance and its corresponding Thingtalk representation.
+The [CSQA dataset](https://amritasaha1812.github.io/CSQA/) is a released dataset of questions and answers on Wikidata.
+We use this dataset in two ways:
+(1) Add a small number of questions from the CSQA dataset (and their ThingTalk representation as training data.
+This complements the synthesized dataset.
+We refer to this small data addition as "few-shot" training data.
+(2) We do not use synthesized data for validation (or known as dev) and test (also known as eval).
+We also create a dev set and an eval set from the CSQA dataset.

+### Pick a domain

 Sign up for a domain [here](https://docs.google.com/spreadsheets/d/1lZ_3EGYKPKvCtNV9kYschN7cnlKt03az9k3zSASa9tw/edit?usp=sharing) (using your Stanford email account).
 Each domain only has 5 slots maximum, so act quickly to secure the one you want to try.

 Edit the Makefile to set `experiment` to the domain you signed up at line 8 as follows:
 ```make
 experiment ?= <YOUR_DOMAIN>
 ```
 Make sure the domain name is in **lower-case**.

-After setting up the domain, run the following command to synthesize data:
+### Get the domain data and generate training data

+The following command automatically copies over the data for the domain and synthesize the data:
 ```bash
 make datadir
 ```
-The synthesis will take about 1 hour, depending on the domain.
+The step will take about 1 hour, depending on the domain.

-It will generate:
+It will create:
-- the manifest, `<DOMAIN>/manifest.tt`, containing the schema of the domain, including entities involved, all properties, and their natural language annotations;
+- the manifest, `<DOMAIN>/manifest.tt`.
+This contains the schema of the domain, including entities involved, all properties, and their natural language annotations;
-- a parameter dataset for augmentation, under `<DOMAIN>/parameter-dataset`;
+- a parameter dataset for augmentation, in `<DOMAIN>/parameter-dataset`.
+This contains information that will augment the automatically synthesized data with more entity data (e.g. names of people, countries, etc.)
-- a dataset in `datadir`, containing the training set composed of (1) synthetic data generated based on the manifest (2) 100 examples converted from CSQA training set, both augmented with the parameter datasets; and a valid/eval set, converted from CSQA dev set.
+- a dataset in `datadir`.
+This training data set (`datadir/train.tsv`) is composed of (1) synthetic data generated based on the manifest (2) 100 examples converted from CSQA training set, both augmented with the parameter datasets.
+In addition, there is a validation set (`datadir/valid.tsv`) and a test set, converted from CSQA dev set.

-Each column in the data files lists the ID of the example, the lowercased natural language utterance, and the gold Thingtalk program, respectively.
-Check the training set (`datadir/train.tsv`) and dev set (`datadir/valid.tsv`) to see how the synthesized training queries and evaluation queries look like.
+Please take a look at the data prepared for you.

-For the exact set of properties available for your domain, check the `manifest.tt` file.
+The `manifest.tt` file contains the set of properties in your domain.
 Search for `list query` to locate the domain signature, and all properties are listed inside the parentheses in the format `out <NAME> : <TYPE>`.
 Each of them is also annotated with `#_[canonical={}]` which includes how the property can be described in natural language in difference part of speech.
 For more details about the annotation syntax, check the [Genie Annotation Reference](https://wiki.almond.stanford.edu/genie/annotations) guide.

+Check out the training set (`datadir/train.tsv`) and dev set (`datadir/valid.tsv`) to see how the synthesized training queries and evaluation queries look like.
+You should not look at the test set, because you are not allowed to tune the training data or the model based on knowledge in the test set.

+Each line in the data files is a training sample, consisting of the ID of the sample, the lowercased natural language utterance, and the gold Thingtalk program.

 **If you want to re-run this step, make sure to run `make clean` first.
 Otherwise, `make` will not regenerate files that already exist.**

 ## Train a semantic parser
-With the data prepared, we can now start training using the following command
+We can now start training using the following command
 ```bash
 make train
 ```